jenkinsci/zulip-plugin/README.markdown

 You can use this e.g. to notify Zulip that build has started or about various phases the build goes through.
 The step allows you to configure:
 * **Stream** = Optional stream the message will be sent to for this job.
 Will override default stream from global settings.
-Be sure not to leave it blank in both places .
+Be sure not to leave it blank in both places.
+You can use build variables in the stream name.
 * **Topic** = Optional topic the message will be sent to for this job.
 Will override default topic from global settings.
 If blank in both places, job name will be used as topic.
+You can use build variables in the topic name.
 * **Message** = The message that will sent out.
 You can use build variables inside the message.

 #### Freestyle project